kechcole/Blog-App/README.md

 ]
 ```

+#### 5.2 Design form.
 A registration form has to be rendered by a function registration defined in `views.py` file in users application.
 A new user is created by creating an instance of a built in user form.
+The `UserCreationForm` is a class that will provide us with a html form in which users fill in.

 ```python
 from django.shortcuts import render